-US stocks snap higher on hopes of US-China trade resolution
+US stocks shed some of their early gains on last day of 2018

 THAT HEALTHY FEELING: Health care stocks were among the biggest gainers.
 Regeneron Pharmaceuticals rose 2.4 percent to $371.40.

-TECH RALLY: Big-name technology companies, a big driver of the market's gains before things deteriorated in October, also rose.
-Advanced Micro Devices picked up 2.6 percent to $18.29.

 READY TO SHOP: Traders bid up shares in department store chains and other retailers.
-Best Buy gained 2.1 percent to $52.41.
+Best Buy gained 1.5 percent to $52.13.
+Kohl's rose 1.8 percent to $66.24.

+WEAK SIGNALS: Shares in internet service providers and media companies slumped.
+DISH Network lost 3.6 percent to $24.07.
+Facebook slid 1.6 percent to $131.03.

-ENERGY: Benchmark U.S. crude oil gained 0.9 percent to $45.73 a barrel in New York.
-Brent crude, the benchmark for international prices, rose 1.3 percent to $53.90 a barrel in London.
+ENERGY: Crude oil prices turned lower, giving up early gains.
+Benchmark U.S. crude oil fell 0.6 percent to $45.05 a barrel in New York.
+Brent crude, the benchmark for international prices, slid 0.4 percent to $52.98 a barrel in London.

+The decline in oil prices pulled energy stocks lower.
+Schlumberger dropped 3.5 percent to $35.33.

-BOND YIELDS: Bond prices were little changed.
-The yield on the 10-year Treasury note held steady at 2.73 percent.
+BOND YIELDS: Bond prices rose.
+The yield on the 10-year Treasury note fell to 2.72 percent from 2.73 percent late Friday.

 OVERSEAS: In Europe, the CAC 40 of France rose 1.1 percent, ending the year down about 11 percent.
 Britain's FTSE 100 closed down 0.1 percent for an annual loss of 12.5 percent.
 Germany's DAX, which was closed Monday, has been one of the worst-performing European indexes.
 It ended in a bear market, down 22 percent from a high in January and 18 percent from the start of the year.